APLMOOC/APLMOOC/docs/course/ch6/part4.md

 21 J  K  L  M
 ```

-The arguments to ``@`` can be functions instead, where the left argument function is the function to apply to the selected elements, and the right argument is a logical function that selects the elements out of the right argument array.
+The arguments to ``@`` can be functions instead, where the left operand is the function to apply to the selected elements, and the right operand is a logical function that selects the elements out of the right argument array.

 ```apl
       M ← 5 5 ⍴ ⍳25